eu-digital-identity-wallet/eudi-docs-site/docs/use-cases/mobile-driving-license/index.md

   [Learn more about the mDL solution](./mdl-overview/index.md)

 ## Architecture Overview
-This section describes the high-level architecture of the EUDI Wallet ecosystem, detailing its core components and how they interact to enable the mobile Driving License (mDL) use case.
+This section describes the high-level architecture of the EUDI Wallet ecosystem, detailing its core components and how they interact to enable the mobile Driving Licence (mDL) use case.
 It provides the technical foundation to ensure interoperability, security, and privacy for all actors involved.

   [Learn more about the mDL architecture](./mdl-architecture/index.md)